Is It Worth It? 5 Hidden Costs of STAYING in Contact with a Narcissist

 Yet, they are all too willing to drag you into the darkness with them.
 It gives them supply, but not (relational) life.

-They are just bidding their time… in this limbo state- neither alive and hopeful nor dead and inactive.
+They are just bidding their time… in this limbo state- neither alive and hopeful -nor dead and inactive.

-Yet, remaining in contact with the narcissist is costing you.
+Remaining in contact with the narcissist is costing you.
 And it costs you in ways you can’t see but can feel.

 At first, confusion, then fatigue, and eventually exhaustion set in